 So let’s begin by defining a communication medium

-A communication medium is a channel or route in the communication process through which a sender communicates their message to the receiver.
-This can take various forms which will be elaborated on later in this reading but a few examples could include emails, voice messages, etc.
+A communication medium is a channel or route in the communication process through which a sender delivers its message to a receiver.
+It is important to choose the right medium to ensure that your message is delivered effectively and understood by your target audience.
+This can take various forms, which will be discussed later in this reading, but some examples could include emails, voice messages, etc. Depending on the nature of your message, you might use a formal email for professional communication or an instant voice message for quick updates.

 Have communication mediums evolved over time?